Wukan protests: Land grab and resolution

 Addressing the land dispute underlying the unrest, a senior official admitted that a sale of the land was planned, and interested property developers had already surveyed the site with local officials, but officials said that no contract had yet been signed.
 Guangdong media published reports that suggested protesters acted as mobs that assaulted and injured dozens of riot policemen.
 Villagers accused the press of blatant bias.

 The Shanwei city government offered to appoint an inter-agency committee to delve into the land seizure allegations in exchange for an immediate end to the protests.
 Officials also said they would consider a fresh village election for clean and fair representatives to take part in future land negotiations.
 Because the government had agreed to deal with the issue openly and fairly, the villagers temporarily suspended their protests.

 December uprising

-Funeral procession of Xue Jinbo, Wukan village representative.

 The local government agreed to negotiate with thirteen democratically elected officials from Wukan; but, before the negotiations could settle any of the villagers' disputes, three of the representatives were arrested.
 One of the representatives, Xue Jinbo (薛錦波) died in police custody under mysterious circumstances.
 After news of Xue's death became widely known, the villagers forcefully evicted local CCP officials and police from the village, leading to a blockade of the village by police.